-The MRI Program at South Suburban College is a four (4) semester program starting with the summer semester and ending the following summer semester.
-The program provides didactic classroom and clinical instruction.
+The MRI Program at South Suburban College is a four-semester program starting with the summer semester and ending the following summer semester.
+The program combines in-person didactic instruction, clinical education, and the flexibility of online learning.
 The clinical portion of the program consists of an orientation to the clinical aspects of MRI, demonstration of the use of the equipment, and an opportunity to participate under close supervision in actual MRI procedures.
 Although the program is offered as an evening option, the clinical rotation will be scheduled during the day at most of the clinical sites.

-With faith in both faculty and the Advisory Committee, we set forth the following goals for the Magnetic Resonance Imaging Program:
+With faith in both faculty and the Advisory Committee, we set forth the following student learning outcomes for the Magnetic Resonance Imaging Program:

-- To prepare MRI Program students to be clinically competent and able to demonstrate appropriate patient care techniques and appropriate equipment skills techniques.
+- MRI Program students will become clinically competent and able to perform appropriate patient care practices and employ equipment skill techniques.

-- To enhance MRI Program students ability to apply critical thinking and problem solving skills in making decisions about MRI exams, and demonstrate appropriate image evaluation techniques and optimization techniques.
+- MRI Program students will have the ability to apply critical thinking and problem-solving skills in decision making processes related to MRI examinations.
+Students will demonstrate appropriate image evaluation and protocol optimization techniques.

-- To prepare MRI Program students to develop effective work habits and professional values.
+- MRI Program students will demonstrate effective work habits and professional values.

-To prepare MRI Program students to function as professionals in the healthcare setting.
+- MRI Program students will develop the skills necessary to function as a professional in the healthcare setting.

-- Submit an SSC application and forward all official high school or HSE transcripts as well as other college transcripts directly to the Office of Admissions no later than January 15.
+- Submit an SSC Application Form and high school and college transcripts directly to the SSC Admissions Office no later than April 1.

-- Submit the completed MRI Admission Application form to the Magnetic Resonance Imaging Program by mail or in person (Room 4457) no later than January 15.
+Submit a completed online MRI Program Admission Application to the Magnetic Resonance Imaging Program.

 - Applicants will be notified in writing of their admission status no later than April 30.